hashicorp/vault/website/source/docs/internals/security.html.md

 uniquely back to the origin entity.
 The system must be robust against intentional attempts to bypass any of its access controls.

-~> **Advanced Topic!** This page covers the technical details of the security model of Vault.
-You don't need to understand these details to effectively use Vault.
-The details are documented here for those who wish to learn about them without having to go spelunking through the source code.

 # Threat Model

 The following are the various parts of the Vault threat model: